 Restructuring charges include costs related to employee termination benefits, cost of long-lived assets abandoned or impaired, as well as contract termination costs.
 Restructuring charges are reflected separately as "Restructuring charges, net" in the Condensed Consolidated Statements of Operations.
-A summary of the actions we have taken during the six months ended June 28, 2014 and June 29, 2013, the purpose of which were to improve operating efficiency, streamline and simplify our operations and reduce our operating costs, are discussed below.
+A summary of the actions we have taken during the nine months ended September 27, 2014 and September 28, 2013, the purposes of which were to improve operating efficiency, streamline and simplify our operations and reduce our operating costs, are discussed below.

 On January 27, 2014, we announced a global organizational restructuring and cost reduction plan (the "Q1 2014 Restructuring Plan").
 As part of the plan, the Company eliminated 52 full-time employees.
 In addition, we reduced our temporary workforce by 9 positions.
-We recorded \$2.0 million of restructuring charges during the first fiscal quarter of fiscal 2014, which was comprised of \$1.4 million in severance and related benefits and \$0.6 million in impairment charges for certain equipment that would no longer be utilized.
+We recorded \$2.0 million of restructuring charges during the first quarter of fiscal 2014, w hich was comprised of \$1.4 million in severance and related benefits and \$0.6 million in impairment charges for certain equipment that would no longer be utilized.
 During the three months ended June 28, 2014, we eliminated an additional 2 full-time employees and recorded \$59 thousand in severance charges.
+During the three months ended September 27, 2014, we eliminated an additional full-time position and recorded \$28 thousand in severance charges.

 The liabilities we accrued represent our best estimate of the obligations we expect to incur and could be subject to adjustment as market conditions change.
-The activities comprising these restructuring activities and the related cash payments were completed and paid by June 28, 2014.
+The activities comprising these restructuring activities and the related cash payments were substantially completed and paid by September 27, 2014.

 In the first quarter of fiscal 2013, we implemented a restructuring plan (the "Q1 2013 Restructuring Plan") which resulted in the reduction of our global workforce by 31 employees across the organization.
 In addition we reduced our temporary workforce by approximately 20 positions.
 We also suspended development activities and engineering efforts for our next generation DRAM Matrix platform and terminated development activities for a certain SoC product platform.
-We recorded second quarter of fiscal 2013, we recorded \$0.1 million of severance and related benefits due to the reduction of 4 employees across the organization.
+We recorded \$4.0 million of restructuring charges during the first quarter of fiscal 2013, which was comprised of \$1.3 million in severance and related benefits and \$2.7 million in impairment charges for certain equipment that would no longer be utilized.
+In the second quarter of fiscal 2013, we recorded \$0.1 million of severance and related benefits due to the reduction of 4 employees across the organization.
 The activities comprising these restructuring activities were completed in fiscal 2013.